cpythonist/cpythonist/README.md

 - 🐍 I have a good amount of experience of Python, how it works, and what it does, although I haven't learned the practical application libraries.
 - 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate on Python game and GUI development.
-- 📫 ~Don't reach me unless you are known to me~ Nah, I just wrote it when I was young, so, yeah reach me if you want to collaborate.
+- 📫 ~Don't reach me unless you are known to me~ Nah, just reach me if you want to collaborate.

 <!---
 cpythonist/cpythonist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.